hashcloak/mpcsecurity/README.md

 ## Contribute

-The space of MPC security is ever changing and as such, we would love to welcome the broader cryptography community to contribute new best practices in [MPCSecurity](https://github.com/hashcloak/mpcsecurity).
+The space of MPC security is ever changing and as such, we would love to welcome the broader cryptography community to contribute new best practices in this repository.